 Want to unleash the educational power of play?
 Nutrition is the surprising key!

 Nutrition, play and your child’s development: they all work together.
-Here are some tips to encourage play-based learning in your kids.
+Learn how to harness the right nutrition to unleash play-based learning in your kids.

 Children love to play.
 It comes naturally to them.
 Mums and dads know this, and it is a source of daily delight and constant frustration.
 From the moment children wake up, they keep playing until they pass out from exhaustion or someone stops them (and sometimes not even then).